Julia-i18n/Gettext.jl/README.md

 ## String interpolation

 For string interpolation, you will need to use a runtime method (e.g. [Formatting.jl](https://github.com/lindahua/Formatting.jl)) rather than Julia's built-in compile-time interpolation syntax.
 If using Formatting.jl, it probably makes sense to use the "Python" formatting style, as it allows the translations to have different argument orders than the original strings.
+For example,

+    using Gettext
+    using Formatting

+    bindtextdomain("sample", "po/")
+    textdomain("sample")

+    daystr(n) = format(ngettext("{1} day", "{1} days", n), n)

+    println(daystr(1))
+    println(daystr(3))

+When run, this gives

+    $ LANGUAGE=fr julia daystr.jl
+    1 jour
+    3 jours

 ## Status